thewhiteninja/ntfstool/README.md

 <br />

-NTFSTool is a forensic tool focused on NTFS volumes.
+NTFSTool is a forensic tool focused on [NTFS][10] volumes.
-It supports reading partition info (mbr, partition table, vbr) but also information on bitlocker encrypted volume, EFS encrypted files and more.
+It supports reading partition info (mbr, partition table, vbr) but also information on master file table, bitlocker encrypted volume, EFS encrypted files and more.

 See below for some [examples](#examples) of the features!